lwkchan/news-summary-challenge/README.md

 ## How to use

 Prerequisites - ensure you have Node and [http-server](https://www.npmjs.com/package/http-server).
-To run feature tests, you will need need selenium-webdriver, geckodriver and the Firefox browser if you want to run the feature tests (I used these on my own machine, but feel free to use alternatives).
+To run feature tests, you will need need selenium, geckodriver and the Firefox browser.

 1. Clone this repo
 2. In the command line, change into this repo and run ```http-server```